Muhammad Amin Khan Turani: Family

 Muhammad Amin Khan had several relatives in the Mughal nobility.
-Muhammad Amin's uncle was Abid Khan, who once held the position of sadr-us-sudr under Aurangzeb.
+Muhammad Amin's uncle was Abid Khan, who once held the position of sadr-us-sudur under Aurangzeb.
 This made Muhammad Amin first cousins with Ghaziuddin Khan, son of Abid Khan and leading noble of Aurangzeb.
 Muhammad Amin was hence uncle to Ghaziuddin Khan's son Chin Qilich Khan, another prominent noble in the Mughal court (who went on to found the Asaf Jahi dynasty of Hyderabad).

 Muhammad Amin Khan himself had a son named Qamaruddin Khan, who would also serve as wazir.
 Muhammad Amin Khan's sister was married to the Mughal governor of Lahore Abd al-Samad Khan, and his daughter was married to the latter's son Zakariya Khan.